6 Free or Cheap Ways How to Sell Land Without a Realtor

-Most of the ways to advertise your vacant lot for sale will require photos, so consider taking care of that before getting started.
 Not sure where to start?
+Most ways to advertise vacant lots and land require photos, so consider taking care of that before getting started.
 Check out Should I Hire a Real Estate Photographer? to see whether you need to hire someone and how much it will cost.

-You'll have to decide what asking price you want to set your property at before you put your sign in the ground.
-Once people start calling you, you'll need to be confident what your listing price is.
-Do your research, come up with your number, and then be firm with the prospective buyer.
+You'll have to decide what asking price you want to set for your property before putting your sign in the ground.
+Once people start calling you, you'll need to be confident about your listing price.
+Do your research, come up the fair value of your land, and then be firm with the prospective buyer.

 Do I need a second phone number?

-You may want to consider getting a second phone number for selling your land.
-This can be done free or very inexpensively, without getting a second phone, and helps to protect your privacy.
-Many of the ways to market your land for sale involve publicly listing your phone number.
-Using a second number will keep your own phone number private.
+You may consider getting a second phone number to sell your land.
+This can be done free or inexpensively and helps protect your privacy.
+Many ways to market your land for sale involve publicly listing your phone number.
+Using a second number will keep your personal phone number private.

-If you already have a smartphone, Google Voice is one option for adding a second phone number to your existing phone.
-The first number in Google Voice is free and when someone calls that number it will ring to your phone.
+Google Voice is one option for adding a second phone number to your existing smartphone.
+Adding a phone number in Google Voice is free.
+When someone calls that number, it will ring on your personal phone.